hazelcast/hazelcast-go-client/docs/discovery/azure.md

 # Azure Discovery

-This project implements Azure Discovery, which enables finding out Hazelcast instances running within your Azure resource group with little configuration.
+This project discovers Hazelcast instances running within your Azure resource group automatically or with little configuration.

 ## Getting Started

-Azure Discoveru uses [Azure Instance Metadata Service](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service) to get access token and other environment details.
-In order to use this service, Azure managed identities with the correct READ roles should be setup for all VMs that runs the Go client.
+Azure Discovery uses [Azure Instance Metadata Service](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service) to get the access token and other environment details.
+In order to use this service, Azure Managed Identities must be enabled for all VMs that runs the Go client with the following permission:
+* Scope: Resource Group
+* Resource Name: YOUR RESOURCE GROUP NAME
+* Role: Reader

 ## Configuration